 On this main catalog page, I will begin with a Place search.
 It usually works best to start by typing the smallest geographical area first.
 I am interested in records for Wallingford, New Haven, Connecticut; the town is the smallest place: Wallingford.
 As I type in "Wallingford Connecticut", the appropriate place name will appear.

-I will then click on the yellow place name that appears on the screen and click on the Search button.
+I will then click on the appropriate place name that appears on the screen and click on the Search button.

 I will then receive a summary screen listing the available records in the FamilySearch Catalog for Wallingford, Connecticut.
 As I click on the invidividual items the detailed information for each item will appear.